Bogdangarantov/py_olx/README.md

-# OLX Python Client (py-olx)
+# OLX Python Client (py-olx-client)

-`py-olx` is a Python client library for interacting with the OLX API.
+`py-olx-client` is a Python client library for interacting with the OLX API.
 It provides an easy way to interact with the OLX platform, allowing you to manage users, ads, and more.

 ## Features